-- Make sure your doctor knows if you are also using atazanavir (Reyataz®), clarithromycin (Biaxin®), indinavir (Crixivan®), itraconazole (Sporanox®), ketoconazole (Nizoral®), nefazodone (Serzone®), nelfinavir (Viracept®), ritonavir (Norvir®), saquinavir (Invirase®), telithromycin (Ketek®), or voriconazole (Vfend®).
+- Make sure your doctor knows if you also use atazanavir (Reyataz®), clarithromycin (Biaxin®), indinavir (Crixivan®), itraconazole (Sporanox®), ketoconazole (Nizoral®), nefazodone (Serzone®), nelfinavir (Viracept®), rifampin (Rifadin®, Rimactane®), ritonavir (Norvir®), saquinavir (Invirase®), telithromycin (Ketek®), or voriconazole (Vfend®).

-- Make sure your doctor knows if you are also using arsenic trioxide (Trisenox®), cisapride (Propulsid®), dofetilide (Tikosyn®), medicine for depression (such as amitriptyline, fluoxetine, nortriptyline, Elavil®, Pamelor®, Prozac®, Sarafem®, or Vivactil®), certain antibiotics (such as erythromycin, levofloxacin, moxifloxacin, sparfloxacin, Avelox®, Levaquin®, or Zagam®), or medicine to treat mental illness (such as haloperidol, mesoridazine, pimozide, prochlorperazine, quetiapine, thioridazine, ziprasidone, Compazine®, Geodon®, Haldol®, Mellaril®, Orap®, Serentil®, or Seroquel®).
+- Tell your doctor if you also use arsenic trioxide (Trisenox®), cisapride (Propulsid®), dofetilide (Tikosyn®), medicine for depression (such as amitriptyline, fluoxetine, nortriptyline, Elavil®, Pamelor®, Prozac®, Sarafem®, Vivactil®), certain antibiotics (such as erythromycin, levofloxacin, moxifloxacin, sparfloxacin, Avelox®, Levaquin®, Zagam®), or medicine to treat mental illness (such as haloperidol, mesoridazine, pimozide, prochlorperazine, quetiapine, thioridazine, ziprasidone, Compazine®, Geodon®, Haldol®, Mellaril®, Orap®, Serentil®, Seroquel®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, a bladder blockage (hard to urinate), heart rhythm problems (such as QT prolongation), narrow-angle glaucoma, or stomach or bowel problems such as constipation.
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, bladder problems, heart rhythm problems (such as QT prolongation), narrow-angle glaucoma, or stomach or bowel problems.

-- This medicine may cause constipation, call your doctor if you get severe stomach pain or become constipated for 3 or more days.
+- This medicine may cause constipation.
+Call your doctor if you have severe stomach pain or become constipated for 3 or more days.

-- This medicine may make you sweat less, causing your body temperature to increase.
-Use extra care not to become overheated during exercise or hot weather while you are taking this medicine, since overheating may result in heat stroke.
+- This medicine may make you sweat less and cause your body temperature to increase.
+Use extra care to avoid becoming overheated during exercise or hot weather while you are taking this medicine.
+Overheating can cause heat stroke.

-- This medicine may cause blurred vision.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not able to see clearly.
-You may have to take the medicine for a few days before you know how it will affect you.
+- This medicine may cause drowsiness or blurred vision.
+Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.